alecautin8/Ale-Veterinaria/replit.md

 # Overview

 VetCare Chile is a modern web application for veterinary home services in Santiago, Chile.
-The platform provides a comprehensive solution for managing veterinary consultations, medical records, vaccinations, and certificates through three main interfaces: a public landing page, a professional portal for veterinarians, and a client portal for pet owners.
+The platform provides a comprehensive solution for managing veterinary consultations, medical records, vaccinations, certificates, and exam requests through three main interfaces: a public landing page, a professional portal for veterinarians, and a client portal for pet owners.
 The application combines a React-based frontend with a Node.js/Express backend, utilizing Drizzle ORM for database management and Firebase for authentication and file storage.

 # User Preferences